amandamancini/NYC-natural-light/README.md

 ### In Python using TDI_Full_Irradiance.py and TDI_Dataframes.py
 3) Using `neighborhood_setup` (see TDI_Neighborhood.py) I generated DSMs, wall aspect and height TIFFs, and buffered neighborhood and buidling shapefiles for each neighborhood
-    - This function was used to generate required data for modelling irradiance values on building walls in #3.
+    - This function was used to generate required data for modelling irradiance values on building walls in #4.
     - Support functions are found in TDI_Python.py and TDI_QGIS.py.
     - Implementation is found in TDI_Full_Irradiance.py.
 4) Using `full_season_irradiances` (see TDI_Neighborhood.py) I generated irradiance values for NSWE walls of each building and for every floor.
-    - This function uses the Solar Radiation: Solar Energy on Building Envelopes (SEBE) in the UMEP QGIS plugin to calculated expected irradiance on each building wall pixel.
+    - This function uses the [Solar Radiation: Solar Energy on Building Envelopes (SEBE)](https://umep-docs.readthedocs.io/projects/tutorial/en/latest/Tutorials/SEBE.html) in the UMEP QGIS plugin to calculated expected irradiance on each building wall pixel.
 These data were then converted to a list of arrays and for each building irradiance per floor and per wall direction (NSWE) was summarized and stored in a dictionary and exported as a dill file for later use.
     - These calculatations were perfomed for each neighborhood individually and for all seasons (yearly, winter, spring, summer, and autumn).
     - Support functions are found in TDI_Python.py and TDI_QGIS.py.
     - Implementation is found in TDI_Full_Irradiance.py.
 5) Dictionaries of irradiance values were converted to pandas dataframes for use in Streamlit application.
     - Dill files were flattened in dataframes decribing NSWE well irradiance values by building, floor, and season.
-Data were aggregated into one master dataframe (all seasons), as well as exported with eash season individually.
+Data were aggregated into one master dataframe (all seasons), as well as exported with ecsh season individually.
     - Irradiance values were normalized by number of days in each season (or year) into kWh/m<sup>2</sup>/Day.
     - Support functions are found in TDI_Python.py.
     - Implementation is found in TDI_Dataframes.py.